Michael George Rosenbaum Sells 1,400 Shares of Guidewire Software (NYSE:GWRE) Stock

-Guidewire Software, Inc. (NYSE:GWRE – Get Free Report) CEO Michael George Rosenbaum sold 1,400 shares of Guidewire Software stock in a transaction on Monday, November 3rd.
-The stock was sold at an average price of $231.85, for a total transaction of $324,590.00.
-Following the sale, the chief executive officer directly owned 255,158 shares in the company, valued at approximately $59,158,382.30.
+Guidewire Software, Inc. (NYSE:GWRE – Get Free Report) CEO Michael George Rosenbaum sold 1,400 shares of the company’s stock in a transaction on Monday, November 10th.
+The shares were sold at an average price of $218.53, for a total transaction of $305,942.00.
+Following the sale, the chief executive officer directly owned 253,758 shares in the company, valued at $55,453,735.74.
 This trade represents a 0.55% decrease in their position.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.

 Michael George Rosenbaum also recently made the following trade(s):